ashoknatarajan/PickerViewTestDemo/README.md

-# Testing a UIPickerView view with XCUIApplication tests
+# Selecting a UIPickerView item in UI tests demo iOS app

 The demo repository is an attempt to test a UIPickerView in UI Tests with XCTest UI testing APIs.